-The qualification framework is comprised of four elements:
+The Adult Care Worker Apprenticeship standard is comprised of the following elements:

 Level 2 Diploma in Health and Social Care (Adults) for England (QCF)